Bao Tong

 Bao Tong (鲍彤; 5 November 1932 – 9 November 2022) was a Chinese writer and activist.
 He was Director of the Office of Political Reform of the Central Committee of the Chinese Communist Party (CCP) and the Policy Secretary of Zhao Ziyang (Chinese Premier from 1980 to 1987 and CCP General Secretary from 1987 to 1989).
 He was also Director of the Drafting Committee for the CCP 13th Party Congresses, known for its strong support of market reform and opening up under Deng Xiaoping.
 Prior to this, he was a committee member and then deputy director of the Chinese State Commission for Economic Reform.
-During the 1989 Tian’anmen square protests, he was one of the very few Chinese senior officials to express understandings with the demonstrating students, which led to his arrest shortly before the June Fourth incident.
+During the 1989 Tiananmen Square protests, he was one of the very few Chinese senior officials to express understandings with the demonstrating students, which led to his arrest shortly before the massacre on June 4th.

 Biography

 Early life

 Bao was born in Haining, Zhejiang Province, but he grew up and received his primary and secondary education in Shanghai.
 Through the influence of his uncle, Wu Shichang (a well-known political commentator in the 1930s-1940s and major contributor to The Observer, a key journal of Chinese liberal intellectuals), Bao turned to political liberalism and left-wing ideology promoted by the CCP, when he was still a high school student.
-He studied in the Shanghai Nanyang High School where he met his wife, Jiang Zongcao.
+He was studying at the Nanyang High School in Shanghai when he met his wife, Jiang Zongcao.
 She was an active member of the communist underground who was kicked out of many schools for organising demonstrations.
-Jiang convinced Bao to join the Chinese Communist Party in 1949, the year it came to power following the civil war.
-In 2009 he lived in West Beijing with his wife Jiang Zongcao, his daughter Bao Jian, and granddaughter Bao Yangyang.
-His son, Bao Pu, was banned from entering China at that time.
-Bao Pu is a U.S citizen and he has published Zhao Ziyang's memoirs in Hong Kong.
+Bao himself had also joined the underground Chinese Communist Party in 1949 before the CCP came to power, following the civil war.

 Government career

+Bao Tong was recruited to work for the newly established Communist government on the day he was taking entrance exams for university, during his lunch break.
+He was soon to be moved to Beijing where he was to work for the Organization Department under An Ziwen, who was to become an important mentor to him, until the beginning of the Cultural Revolution when they were both purged.
+Bao was to spend the rest of the Cultural Revolution doing hard labour in the countryside and in a factory.

-Bao was Director of the Office of Political Reform of the CCP Central Committee and the Policy Secretary of Zhao Ziyang, Chinese Premier from 1980 to 1987 and CCP General Secretary from 1987 to 1989.
+Bao was reinstated after the Cultural Revolution and was recommended to Zhao Ziyang, Chinese Premier from 1980 to 1987 and CCP General Secretary from 1987 to 1989.
+Bao became Policy Secretary to Zhao, and was made the Director of the Office of Political Reform of the CCP Central Committee.
 In 1986, Zhao tasked Bao with plans for package reforms.
-He was deputy director of the National Economic System Reform Commission and "in close exchange with the young reform intellectuals emerging from the Rural Development Group."

-He was Director of the Drafting Committee for the CCP 13th Party Congresses, prior to which he was a committee member and then deputy director of the Chinese State Commission for Economic Reform.
+Bao was Director of the Drafting Committee for the CCP 13th Party Congresses, which successfully passed a political reform package that attempted to end nepotism and separate party and state.

+Prior to this, he was a committee member and then deputy director of the Chinese State Commission for Economic Reform.
 Bao was the political secretary of the Politburo Standing Committee between November 1987 and May 1989.